 - Create and disseminate an implementation and sustainability toolkit.
 (Ongoing)

-2011 Activities: A number of methods were used to identify and assess barriers and facilitators of telemedicine implementation.
+2012 Activities: A number of methods were used to identify and assess barriers and facilitators of telemedicine implementation.
 Key informant interviews were conducted with parents, nurses who manage parent phone calls, telemedicine assistants who enable visits, providers, site staff, and leadership from various collaborating organizations.
-Focus groups were conducted with the parents of children who were eligible for telemedicine visits.
+Focus groups were conducted with parents of children who were eligible for these visits.

 The research team developed and implemented a phone-based community illness survey to assess how families respond to the medical needs of a sick child.
-The goal is to complete 300 surveys; 200 were completed by the end of 2011.
-Survey recipients were obtained from a Rochester City School District list of 1,800 randomly sampled children eligible for telemedicine visits.
-Nearly half of these were unable to be reached due to intermittent cellular phone access, use of prepaid phone cards, or change in phone numbers.
-A new list of eligible children was requested from the school district.
+Survey recipients were obtained from a Rochester City School District list of randomly sampled children eligible for telemedicine visits.
+The survey has been completed and analysis is underway.

-As last self-reported in the AHRQ Research Reporting System, project progress and activities are mostly on track and project budget funds are somewhat underspent due to conserving funds for upcoming cost-intensive activities.
+As last self-reported in the AHRQ Research Reporting System, project progress and activities are mostly on track and spending is on target.

-Preliminary Impact and Findings: The preliminary information gathered from key informant interviews with nurses indicated that they believe telemedicine is valuable and would use it for their own children.
-Additionally, the researchers found that the call center tracks the rate of dropped calls (the number of times a caller hangs up while on hold), and noted an increase in the number of dropped calls.
-The interviews revealed that the process of explaining telemedicine requires significant time because most parents are not familiar with the concept.
-This causes lengthy on-hold times and lead to the high dropped call rate.
-In response, the team developed a script to help nurses explain telemedicine to parents more efficiently.
+Preliminary Impact and Findings: Information gathered from key informant interviews with office telephone triage nurses indicated that they believe telemedicine is valuable and would use it for their own children.
+These nurses speculate, however, whether the number of dropped calls (calls in which the parent hangs up while on hold) increases when nurse spend the time to offer the telemedicine option.
+Since most parents are unfamiliar with telemedicine, the process of explaining it requires significant time.
+This increases on-hold times and increases dropped calls.
+To address this, the team developed a script to help nurses explain telemedicine to parents more efficiently.

-The focus group participants were urban mothers without telemedicine experience, the main demographic targeted for the study.
-Telemedicine was described as a more convenient way to get medical care for children because it does not require going to the doctor's office or waiting for an appointment.
+Focus groups have included urban mothers without telemedicine experience, the demographic target for the study.
+Telemedicine was described as a more convenient way to get medical care for children because it does not require going to the doctor’s office or waiting for an appointment.
 Among parents with telemedicine experience, satisfaction has been very high, and convenience has been a dominant theme among perceived benefits.
-Yet among mothers without telemedicine experience, most had a somewhat negative response to the "convenience" benefit.
-Focus group participants perceived the convenience of telemedicine as "cutting corners," and explained that "good mothers" do not cut corners; rather, they bring their children to the doctor's office.
+Yet among mothers without telemedicine experience, most had a somewhat negative response to the “convenience” benefit.
+Participants perceived the convenience of telemedicine as “cutting corners,” and said that “good mothers” do not cut corners; rather, they bring their children to the doctor’s office.
 As a result, HeA now markets telemedicine as quality care that can reduce time spent in waiting rooms to allow more quality family time.
 The participants also expressed that a demonstration of telemedicine would greatly facilitate their understanding of the technology and that recommendations by their own providers would be a key determinant of their interest in using telemedicine for their children.

 Strategic Goal: Develop and disseminate health IT evidence and evidence-based tools to improve health care decisionmaking through the use of integrated data and knowledge management.